 The Company was incorporated in November 1991 to be the successor-in-interest to several papermaking equipment businesses of Thermo Electron Corporation (Thermo Electron).
 In November 1992, the Company completed an initial public offering of a portion of its common stock.
 On July 12, 2001, the Company changed its name to Kadant Inc. from Thermo Fibertek Inc. Thermo Electron disposed of its remaining equity interest in the Company by means of a dividend to Thermo Electron shareholders on August 8, 2001 (Spinoff Date).
-On May 14, 2003, the Company began trading on the New York Stock Exchange under the ticker symbol.
+On May 14, 2003, the Company began trading on the New York Stock Exchange under the ticker symbol "KAI."
+Previously, the Company's common stock traded on the American Stock Exchange under the same symbol.